Code-Institute-Submissions/MS1-Bere-Cu-Miere/README.md

 3. Copy the url in the dropdown box.
 4. Using your IDE of choice open up your preferred terminal.
 5. Navigate to your desired file location.
-6. Copy the following code and input it into your terminal to clone Mambo.
+6. Copy the following code and input it into your terminal to clone Bere Gloria.

 ```git clone https://github.com/Magnusson95/MS1-Bere_Cu_Miere.git```